Maknee/OOC/README.md

 [ well ] C++ shared/unique_ptr

+[ Soon tm ] Default constructor / Rule of 5 / Rule of 0

+[ Soon tm ] Easy way to initialize Object

 ## Contributing

 Feel free to make a PR and when I have time, I'll take a look into it. :)